 Now we apply the PH transformation to the hybrid SYK model Eq.\ref{mix2} when $ K/J \neq 0 $.
 The fermion number remains to be conserved.
-However, $ P $ is not conserved anymore due to $ \{ P, H_2 \} =0 $.
+However, $ P $ is not conserved anymore due to $ \{ P, H_2 \} =0 $ ( here and thereafter, $ H_2 $ excludes $ \mu $ in Eq.\ref{mix2} ).
 So the hybrid SYK does not have the PH symmetry anymore.
 Just from symmetry point of view, the hybrid complex SYK belongs to the class A in the 10 fold way classification, so may satisfy GUE for any ratio of $ K/J $.
-Our Exact Diagonization (ED) studies \cite{JW} at a given $q_c $ in Fig.\ref{ComplexSYK_Type1} shows that this is true only in the intermediate regimes of $ K/J $.
-The KAM theorem applies in the two end regimes $ K/J \ll 1 $ where the ELS remains Poissonian and $ K/J \gg 1 $ where the ELS becomes the WD determined by the $ q=4 $ SYK.
+Our ED studies \cite{JW} at a given $q_c $ in Fig.\ref{ComplexSYK_Type1} shows that this is true only in the intermediate regimes of $ K/J $.
+The KAM theorem and its dual form applies in the two end regimes $ K/J \ll 1 $ where the ELS remains Poisson and $ K/J \gg 1 $ where the ELS becomes the WD determined by the $ q=4 $ SYK respectively.

-In our ED studies \cite{JW}, we look at $ q=4 $ SYK first to reproduce the results listed in the table II(a) in \cite{MBLSPT}.
-Then look at the $ q=2 $ SYK to show that it indeed satisfies the Poissonian distribution.
-Then we study the hybrid model Eq. \ref{mix2}.
-As shown in Fig.\ref{ComplexSYK_Type1}, there are also 3 cases:
+In our ED studies \cite{JW}, we first study $ q=4 $ SYK to reproduce the known results in \cite{MBLSPT}, then look at the $ q=2 $ SYK to show that it indeed satisfies the Poisson distribution.
+Then we study the hybrid model Eq. \ref{mix2} at a given $q_c $ at any $ K/J $.
+The ED result is shown in Fig.\ref{ComplexSYK_Type1} where there are also 3 cases:

-(a) For $ N_c \, mod (4)=0 $, at the half filling $ q_c=0 $, the hybrid complex fermion SYK is in the GUE in a wide range near $ K/J =1 $, there is a crossover from GOE to GUE, then a CNCT from GUE to the Poissonian as $ K/J $ increases.
+(a) For $ N_c \pmod 4=0 $, at the half filling $ q_c=0 $, the hybrid complex fermion SYK is in the GUE in a wide range near $ K/J =1 $, there is a crossover from GOE to GUE, then a CIT from GUE to the Poisson as $ K/J $ increases.